Siouxsie Sioux: Siouxsie and the Banshees, and the Creatures (1977–2003)

-In 1988, the single "Peek-a-Boo" marked a musical departure from her previous work, anticipating hip hop-inspired rock with the use of samples.
+In 1988, the single "Peek-a-Boo" marked a musical departure from her previous work, anticipating hip-hop-inspired rock with the use of samples.
 NME called it an "oriental marching band hip hop with farting horns and catchy accordion" and Melody Maker "a brightly unexpected mixture of black steel and pop disturbance".
-The Peepshow album received a five star review in Q magazine.
+The multifaceted album, Peepshow, received a five star review in Q magazine.
 The ballad "The Last Beat of My Heart" issued as a single, saw her using accordion and strings.

-Siouxsie and Budgie then went to Andalusia in Spain to record the second Creatures album, Boomerang.
-The songs featured backing music ranging from flamenco to jazz and blues styles and brass on most songs.
+Siouxsie then went to Andalusia in Spain to record the second Creatures album, Boomerang.
+The album integrated flamenco, jazz and blues with brass arrangements.
 The first single was "Standing There".
 NME called Boomerang "a rich and unsettling landscape of exotica".
 Anton Corbijn visited the group during the recording near Jerez de la Frontera, and Siouxsie convinced him to take photographs in colour, unlike his prior work which was in black-and-white: the photos used for the promotion showed Siouxsie and Budgie in fields surrounded with sunflowers.
 In 1990, she toured for the first time with the Creatures, in Europe and North America.

-On 1991's dance-oriented "Kiss Them for Me" single, Siouxsie and the Banshees used South Asian instrumentation, which had become popular in the UK club scene with the growth of bhangra.
-Indian tabla player Talvin Singh (who was later Björk's percussionist on her 1993 Debut album) took part in the session and provided vocals for the bridge.
+On 1991's dance-oriented "Kiss Them for Me" single, Siouxsie and the Banshees used South Asian instrumentation; twenty year old Indian tabla player Talvin Singh (who was later Björk's percussionist on her 1993 Debut album) took part in the session and provided vocals for the bridge.
 With "Kiss Them for Me", the Banshees scored a hit on the US Billboard Hot 100 peaking at number 23.
 After the release of Superstition which received enthusiastic reviews, the group co-headlined the first Lollapalooza tour.